jefferislab/nblastwwwjb/nblast_desktop.md

 The source data for the ``nblast`` function includes the reformatted FlyCircuit neurons processed as a dotprops object (dps object).
 To download the data go [here](add link).
 To load the dps object into R follow [these](https://gist.github.com/jefferis/bbaf5d53353b3944c090) commands.

+The dotprops object for the GAL4 GMR lines is also available [here](addlink).
+After downloading, it can be loaded into R using
+{% highlight r %}
+dpsfl=read.neurons("path/to/flylight.dps.fcwb/", pattern = 'rda$')
+{% endhighlight %}

 ## Installation